meln5674/kink/README.md

 ### NodePorts and LoadBalancers

 If you wish to wish to access NodePort and LoadBalancer type services within the host cluster, you can do so by directly accessing individual pods, or, if a load-balancer for your LoadBalancers is desirable, `--set loadBalancer.enabled=true` to enable an additional component which will dynamically manage a service that will contain all detected NodePorts (including LoadBalancers).
+Presently, the status.ingress field will report ingresses that are usable within the cluster.

 ### Nested Ingress Controllers